The National Rate Picture: A Complicated Kind of Stability

 Insurance Companies: Who's Raising vs. Lowering Rates

-One of the most important 2026 developments is the divergence between major insurers (mostly holding steady or cutting rates) and midsize carriers (raising significantly).
+One of the most important 2026 developments is the divergence between major national carriers.
+Some are cutting aggressively, others holding steady, and a few raising.
 This makes comparison shopping more valuable than it's been in years.
-See our full breakdown of the best auto insurance companies in 2026 for more detail.
+See our guide to the best auto insurance companies in 2026 to find the right carrier for your profile.

 How to Lower Your Car Insurance Costs in 2026

 The current market environment offers a genuine window of opportunity for proactive drivers.
+With major insurers competing aggressively and more than half of states seeing rate decreases, 2026 is one of the best years in recent memory to make a move.
 Here are the most effective steps to take right now:

 - Enroll in a telematics program.
-Safe driver apps from GEICO, Progressive, Allstate, and State Farm can trim 10–30% off your premium based on actual driving behavior.
+Safe driver apps from GEICO, Progressive (Snapshot), and Liberty Mutual (RightTrack) can trim 10–30% off your premium based on actual driving behavior — regardless of what the broader market is doing.

 - Check your coverage levels.
 If you're driving an older vehicle, dropping comprehensive and collision coverage may save more than it costs.
-Use our guide on car insurance by vehicle type to calibrate coverage to your car's value.
+A good rule of thumb: if the annual cost of those coverages exceeds 10% of your car's current value, consider dropping them.
+Learn more in our full coverage car insurance guide.

 Frequently Asked Questions